-On Monday, the federal government gave the TTA proposal a low rating and announced that no money for the Triangle Rail is in the president's budget.I have held off announcing success in the battle agains this expensive project because well, these things never really seem to die as well-said here at Talking about Politics:
+On Monday, the federal government gave the TTA proposal a low rating and announced that no money for the Triangle Rail is in the president's budget.
+Despite the news from Washington, D.C., the local commuter effort will continue because of the need.
+The TTA says federal funding is not the only means in which the rail system could be built.I have held off announcing success in the battle against this expensive project because well, these things never really seem to die as well-said here at Talking about Politics: